Phone numbers

 Specialist EUPD treatment for your needs

-If left untreated, emotionally unstable personality disorder (EUPD), also known as borderline personality disorder (BPD), can bring many complications.
+Without treatment, EUPD, which is also known as borderline personality disorder (BPD), can bring many complications.
 It can seem like you’ve lost all control of your thoughts, feelings and ability to manage your responsibilities.
 The emotional highs and lows can be difficult and you may often feel isolated, finding it difficult to connect with people.
-If you are struggling to cope with these symptoms, we can help you to manage their impact on your life.
+If you're struggling to cope with these symptoms, we can help you to manage their impact on your life.

-Our treatment for EUPD will help to minimise the harmful effects you are facing.
+Our treatment for EUPD will help to minimise the harmful effects you're facing.
 It will also prevent your situation from worsening, which can threaten your long-term health and happiness.
-We will teach you the skills to process your emotions in a constructive way and learn to handle whatever each day brings.
+We'll teach you the skills to process your emotions in a constructive way and learn to handle whatever each day brings.

-Once you acknowledge your need for support, we will guide you through the next steps to prioritising your mental health and achieving your personal goals.
+Once you acknowledge your need for support, we'll guide you through the next steps to prioritising your mental health and achieving your personal goals.
 We’ll alleviate the pressure of your daily routine, showing you how to be content with living the life you want to lead.

 Signs and symptoms of EUPD

-If you think you're struggling with emotionally unstable personality disorder, you'll likely be struggling with some of the symptoms listed below:
+If you think you're struggling with EUPD, you may be showing some of the symptoms listed below:

 • Impulsivity